emleddin/comp-chem-website/pages/R_guide/Rguide-introduction.md

 console and interface for using R. That can be downloaded for free under an open source license from
 [the RStudio website](https://www.rstudio.com/products/rstudio/download/).
+A number of [cheatsheets](https://rstudio.com/resources/cheatsheets/) for common R packages have been created as a handy reference.

 ## Using R {#use-R}

 R can be loaded from the command line with `R`.
 Easy enough.
 If you remember, in Unix there is a `$` to tell you you're at the command line.
 For R's internal command line, that symbol is `>`.
 To clear the console in R or RStudio on a Windows or Linux operating system, use `Cntrl+L`.
 On a Mac, you can use either `Cntrl+L` or `Command+Option+L`.